 Local Lore, launched in 2021, is a civic engagement project started by current and former Acton-Boxborough residents and their friends.
-In a collective, intergenerational effort, we're compiling an archive exploring the stories behind Boxborough's street names to document our area's heritage and preserve oral history.
+In a collective, intergenerational effort, we've compiled an archive exploring the stories behind the street names in Boxborough, Massachusetts to document our area's heritage and preserve oral history.

 We chose to investigate street names in order to better understand how our communities honor the people and stories of their past.
-To highlight those stories, we are currently building an online archive on this site.
+To highlight those stories, we've built an online archive on this site.

 We also hope to honor indigenous history through this project; please reach out to us if you have suggestions on resources or stories that we can include.
 We welcome your contributions and feedback as we continue this project.

 If you resonate with our mission and would like to support our efforts to scale the impact of Local Lore projects in other cities around the country, you can help us by donating below.
 Thank you!